josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 To some degree, I considered both [Astro](https://astro.build/) and [Eleventy](https://www.11ty.dev/) for this overhaul, and you could make reasonable arguments that either one would've been better suited for the task.
 If my primary goal had been to build the fastest statically generated site possible with absolutely minimal JavaScript, I no doubt would've gravitated towards one of these tools.

+In the end, however, Eleventy is still too unopinionated for my personal tastes, and Astro is still a bit too new.
+(Yes, SvelteKit is new, too, but it seems to have much more of a foundation beneath it.)

-But again: this is my personal site, and so the tool I _like_ the most is an important factor.
+And again: this is my personal site, and so the tool I _like_ the most is an important factor.
 So while SvelteKit might arguably be a little overkill, personally, I think it's the most fun.

 #### How does the code compare?